mistermakc/driver-distraction-classification/README.md

 5. [License](#license)

 ## Introduction
 The driver distraction classification model is developed to assist in identifying different distraction types of drivers using images.
-The model employs transfer learning techniques with pre-trained CNN models like VGG16 and EfficientNet.
+The model employs transfer learning techniques with pre-trained CNN models like VGG16 and MobileNetV3.
 The repository includes code for data preprocessing, model training, evaluation, and deployment.

 ## Usage